wingmaster/PathCAM2/README.md

 # PathCAM2
 PathCAM2 - a 3d CAM gcode toolpath generator
+This tool read STL files and creates toolpaths for a 3d CNC machine.

 This is an clone of the project https://github.com/xenovacivus/PathCAM .
 The origial is imperial.
 This clone will be metric.